 Child asthma or childhood asthma is a respiratory disease affecting infants and children.
 In simple language, it is nothing but asthmatic bronchitis found in the pediatric age group (children between 0-18 years).
 It is a chronic inflammatory condition of the respiratory tubes that is often associated with allergies.
 Children with asthmatic bronchitis face difficulty in breathing which results in a wheezing (whistling) sound from the chest.
-This condition often starts with cold (a runny nose) and cough for weeks which is followed by breathlessness or panting after exertion.
+This condition often starts with a cold (a runny nose) and cough for weeks which is followed by breathlessness or panting after exertion.
 And, this breathlessness is caused due to the constriction of respiratory tubes (i.e. the bronchi) in the lungs.
-Many cases are often associated with allergies, such as eczema, allergic rhinitis, and urticaria, etc., while some cases may only present with an inflammatory condition of the respiratory passage.
+Many cases are often associated with allergies, such as eczema, allergic rhinitis, urticaria, etc., while some cases may only present with an inflammatory condition of the respiratory passage.
 And, a few cases can be a combination of allergy and an inflammatory condition.

-Childhood asthma is also called as pediatric (branch of medicine related to diseases in children) asthma in the medical terms.
-It is one of the most common chronic conditions in infants and children which is difficult to diagnose.
+Childhood asthma is also called as pediatric (branch of medicine related to diseases in children) asthma in medical terms.
+It is one of the most common chronic conditions in infants and children and is difficult to diagnose.
 It has been found that a few children after the age of 7 years naturally outgrow asthma.
 But, they need rigorous treatment and good medical attention to reduce the longevity of this disease once they are diagnosed with it.

 Incidence: Globally, about 11% to 13% of the population under the age of 18 years suffers from asthma.
 Boys are found to suffer from this condition more than girls.
 Childhood asthma has been one of the top reasons for absenteeism in school.